sdt/tmux-vim/README.md

 #### reserve

-Only valid for count:auto.
+Only valid for `count:auto`.

 Value: _number_

-See `count` above.
+The amount of space to reserve for the shell when using `mode:vim` with `count:auto`

 #### autosplit

-Only valid for `mode:vim` and `pos:left/right`.
+Only valid for `mode:vim`.

 Values: 1

-If autosplit is set, vim will be called with the -O option to automatically split into sub-windows.
+If autosplit is set, vim will automatically split into sub-windows.

 How's it work?
 --------------